 Expenditure controls and profits remain a priority.
 The Board intends to continue to build scale and maintain its acquisition and distribution growth strategy to deliver consistent double digit earnings growth in coming years.

-We would like to thank all participants for their individual contributions to the growth and success of Fiducian in what has been an eventful yet successful year.
+We would like to thank all participants for their individual contributions to the growth and success of Fiducian in what has been an eventful yet successful year with many accompanying changes in legislation.

 Robert Bucknell Chairman